How we get your views

-For further information or if you wish to submit an objection or comment on a draft TMO proposal, please send this in writing to the Director of Place, Traffic Order Section before the consultation end date (usually 21 days after the publishing of the public notice).
+For further information or if you wish to submit an objection or comment on a draft TMO proposal, please send this in writing to the Director of Corporate and Communities, Traffic Order Section before the consultation end date (usually 21 days after the publishing of the public notice).

 Traffic Management Orders (TMO) Current statutory consultations